cbinding/yearspans/README.md

 - Swedish ('sv')
 - Welsh('cy')

-If the language parameter is omitted or is not one of the recognised values then the default will be _en_ (English).
+If the language parameter is omitted or is not one of these recognised values then the default used will be _en_ (English).

 ### Example Output